spack/spack/lib/spack/docs/pipelines.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-If no specs in an environment need to be rebuilt during a given pipeline run (meaning all are already up to date on the mirror), a single succesful job (a NO-OP) is still generated to avoid an empty pipeline (which GitLab considers to be an error).
+If no specs in an environment need to be rebuilt during a given pipeline run (meaning all are already up to date on the mirror), a single successful job (a NO-OP) is still generated to avoid an empty pipeline (which GitLab considers to be an error).
 An optional ``service-job-attributes`` section can be added to your ``spack.yaml`` where you can provide ``tags`` and